External hardware is not strictly

 Different types of sensor/interface can be used interchangeably, provided they all produce similar signals.

-USB ports can be used with USB to COM converters.
+USB ports can be used with COM to USB adaptors.

 Serial Stream of Bell Numbers